 - Fin stabilized – offering excellent range and accuracy

-- Thick fill – ideal for marking and and visibility
+- Thick fill – ideal for marking and visibility

 The paint inside the balls is just as high quality and well-designed as the shell.
 Available in a range of colors, the paint is especially thick which allows for you to easily identify if an opponent has been struck.
-Despite its viscosity, the paint is also relatively easy to wash off, which means you don’t have to worry too much about hitting your clothes.
+Despite its viscosity, the Tiberius Arms First Strike paintball is also relatively easy to wash off, which means you don’t have to worry too much about hitting your clothes.